vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/112/_index.md

 title = "+112"

 +++
-Aśvins On the structure of the hymn, see the publ. intro.
+Aśvins On the structure of the hymn, see the published introduction.
 The challenging verses are the first four.
 I will not comment on the many obscure mythic fragments that constitute the Aśvins’ various rescues, nor attempt to etymologize the many personal names.